-During the month of February of 2020, we have heard a lot of this:
+During the month of February of 2020, we’ve heard a lot of this:

-Whether you are selling products on Amazon or in your own eCommerce store, there is nothing more painful than running out of stock.
+Whether you’re selling on Amazon or in your own eCommerce store, there’s nothing more crippling than running out of stock.

-How are you navigating through the Corona situation?
+How are you navigating through the COVID situation?

-Thousands of factories are shutting down, and when they return, it is expected that they will run at a lower capacity.
+Thousands of China’s factories are shutting down, and when they return, they will likely run at a lower capacity.

-Given the situation in China, what should you expect and what you could do to mitigate the risks and delays?
+Given the situation in China, what should you expect, and what can you do to mitigate risks and delays?

 My name is Yuping Wang.
-I have many suppliers in China.
-In this article I am going to share the sourcing strategies that I use in dealing with the situation.
-What I share with you are based on my real-world sourcing experience.
+I use many suppliers in China.
+In this article, I’ll share the sourcing strategies that I’m using myself to weather the situation.
+Everything I’ll share with you is based on real-world sourcing experience.

-I hope this CHECKLIST helps you take better control of the situation in the coming months.
+My hope is that this CHECKLIST will help you take better control of the situation in the coming months.

 How Bad Is It?

-The normal Chinese New Year shutdown usually creates a backlog in the factory due to the shortage of the workforce after the New Year – some workers don’t return to work after the holiday.
-But the factories normally would regain their normal capacity after a month.
+The normal Chinese New Year shutdown usually creates a backlog in China’s factories due to the shortage of the workforce after the New Year – some workers simply don’t return to work after the holiday.
+But typically, the factories regain their normal capacity after a month or so.

-With the corona virus, Chinese New Year was extended and further extended to February 24th, 2020.
+Because of the coronavirus, Chinese New Year was extended, and then further extended, to February 24th, 2020.
 Most factories are re-opening around March 2nd, 2020.

-So had bad is the delayed situation?
-After I’ve talked many Chinese suppliers, here is what I’ve learned:
+So how bad is the delayed situation?
+After speaking with many Chinese suppliers, here’s what I’ve learned:

-Pre-Chinese New Year order backlog is being delayed 1 month
+- Pre-Chinese New Year order backlogs are being delayed 1 month.

-There are shortage of raw materials and some price increases
+- There are raw material shortages, and some associated price increases.

 What Should You Do?

-Do you really know what is going on inside of your supplier’s factory?
-Are there risks of some small factories closing the business permanently?
-Possible.
-That is why you need to find out the bigger picture of your supplier’s business.
+Do you really know what’s going on inside your supplier’s factory?
+Are there risks of some small factories closing permanently?
+Possibly.
+This is why you need to ascertain the bigger picture of your supplier’s business.

-Whether your supplier is telling you they are back and operating at 50% or 70% of the capacity, you need to ask the supplier more questions to find out whether the corona impact is going to hurt their business (and yours) for one more month, six more months, or permanently.
+Even if your supplier is telling you that they’re back and operating at 50% or 70% capacity, you need to ask more questions and find out whether the coronavirus impact is going to continue harming their business – and yours – and for how long.

-- Is the low capacity issue caused by the shortage of workers from Wuhan area?
+- Is their low-capacity issue caused by a shortage of workers from Wuhan area?

-- Is the low capacity issue caused by the shortage of workers from non-Wuhan area?
+- Is their low-capacity issue caused by a shortage of workers from outside the Wuhan area?

-- Are there any sub-assembly, outsourced operations, that is impacting your factory’s ability to finish the product on time?
+- Are there any sub-assemblies or outsourced operations that are impacting their ability to meet order deadlines?

-- What is your company doing to hire more workers?
+- What are they doing to hire more workers?

-- What a realistic date you think your company can resume the normal capacity?
+- What would be a realistic date for them to return to normal capacity?

 Let me briefly explain these questions.